-Taxonomy of Vinca Minor Vines:
+Taxonomy and Botany of Vinca Minor Vines

-Sun and Soil Requirements:
+Sun and Soil Requirements, Planting Zones

-Vinca minor vines require good drainage.
-Plant in partial sun to full shade.
-Good choice for a ground cover for an area with dry shade; while the plant will grow more vigorously in moist soils, Vinca minor vines are reasonably drought-tolerant once established.
-Achieving vigorous growth is usually not a problem for these plants (see below under "Caveats").
-Vinca minor vines will thrive in soils rich in humus but will tolerate poorer soils.
+This is a good choice for a ground cover for an area with dry shade.
+While the plants will grow better in moist soils, Vinca minor vines are pretty drought-tolerant once mature.
+Achieving vigorous growth is usually not difficult for these plants.
+Indeed, the very fact that they grow so well can sometimes be a problem (see below under "Warning").

-Also, because tree roots compete for moisture in such areas, drought-tolerant ground covers such as Vinca minor vines have a greater chance of surviving than "thirstier" plants would.
+Also, because tree roots compete for moisture in such areas, many plants will not grow well there due to a lack of water.
+Drought-tolerant ground covers such as Vinca minor vines have a greater chance of surviving than thirstier plants would.

-Caveat About Growing This Ground Cover:
+Warning About Growing This Ground Cover

-But remember, the flip side of the coin for so-called "invasive plants" is that they are vigorous growers, meaning that they tend to be successful at filling in an area -- which is what you want out of a ground cover.
+But remember, the flip side of the coin for so-called "invasive plants" is that they are vigorous growers, meaning that they tend to be successful at filling in an area.
+This is often exactly what you want out of a ground cover.